 Bleeding can be quite alarming for many moms-to-be, but there may or may not be a need to worry.
 How do you know when bleeding and spotting is just a normal part of pregnancy and when it’s a sign of a more serious problem?

-In this post, we will talk about if you can still have a period while pregnant, what causes bleeding during pregnancy, and when you should worry.
+In this article, we will talk about if you can still have a period while pregnant, what causes bleeding during pregnancy, and when you should worry.

 Can I Be Pregnant and Still Have a Period?